CtrlK

 Workflow Clarity

 The three-step process (detect directory, find files, display) is clearly sequenced, and edge cases are addressed.
-However, there are no validation checkpoints—no step to verify the directory is accessible, no error handling between steps, and no feedback loop if file reading fails.
+However, there are no validation checkpoints — no step to verify the detected directory is correct before proceeding, and no error handling between steps.
+The workflow reads more like a description of what happens than actionable instructions with feedback loops.

 2 / 3